Donders-Institute/bidscoin/docs/workflow.rst

                       sourcefolder bidsfolder

-    The bidsmapper scans your source data repository to identify different data types by matching them against the items in the template bidsmap.
-Once a match is found, a mapping to BIDS output data types is made.
+    The bidsmapper scans your source data repository to identify different data types by matching them against the run-items in the template bidsmap.
+Once a match is found, a mapping to BIDS output data types is made and the run-item is added to the study bidsmap.
 You can check and edit these generated bids-mappings to your needs with the (automatically launched) bidseditor.
 Re-run the bidsmapper whenever something was changed in your data acquisition protocol and edit the new data type to your needs (your existing bidsmap will be re-used).

     The bidsmapper uses plugins, as stored in the bidsmap['Options'], to do the actual work